 To help you narrow down your options, here are our top tips for deciding the date for the big move:

 - Prioritise – always do what’s best for you and your family’s needs.
 Whether you’re moving with little ones or pets, it’s important to prioritise what demands the most attention and when.
-For example, if moving during the school holidays is going to disrupt your children’s education, then consider this as a benchmark for the date you pick.
+For example, if you have children it may be easier to move during the school holidays in order to avoid any disruption to schooling.

 - Be flexible – let’s face it, not everything goes to plan exactly how we want it to.
 Plans can change, dates can get cancelled and that’s ok.
 Just work with what you have and before you know it, you’ll have the keys in your hands!